 Pottery is one of the best hobbies for people with anxiety and or depression.

 Can you just see yourself fashioning that clay, smoothing it into just the shape you want?

-And Oh, the things you can create if you are into this creative and fun hobby!
+And oh, the things you can create if you are into this creative and fun hobby!

 From vases to plates, bowls, mug platters, and more, just let your imagination take off.